The Oculus Center is one of New York City’s most architecturally stunning buildings and is worth a visit, if only for the great photo-op!

 What Is The Oculus?

-Now that you know where it is and how to get there, you probably want to know what exactly the Oculus is!
+Now that you know where it is, you probably want to know what it is!

 Things To Do At The Oculus